petraduriancikova/30DayMapChallenge/README.md

 ![](maps/20_favourite.png)
 ## Day 21: Kontur population dataset
-This map was made completely in ArcGIS Pro, the hillshade is added as a WMTS.
+This map was made completely in ArcGIS Pro, the MapTiler hillshade is added as a WMTS.
 It helped me a lot that you can download Kontur population data by country here: https://data.humdata.org/organization/kontur instead of downloading the whole world.
 The color palette that I slightly adjusted is from Kenneth Field and can be found [here](https://esri-styles.maps.arcgis.com/home/item.html?id=ff2595989f164776ac6d3794948b9379) (thanks to John Nelson for being the messenger).

 ![](maps/21_kontur.png)
 ## Day 22: NULL
 For the NULL day, I was inspired by the awesome map from Andrew Douglas-Clifford: https://www.andrewdc.co.nz/project/murky-waters-unmapped-areas-of-seafloor/.
 However, I really had a hard time downloading the data from official GEBCO site.
 In the end, I found it on the Living Atlas, which was a safe.
-Ocean style comes from MapTiler.
+Ocean style as a WMTS comes from MapTiler: https://cloud.maptiler.com/maps/ocean/.

 ![](maps/22_null.png)
 ## Day 23: Movement